It’s forecast to get chilly again this weekend with maybe even some snow!

 Wear decent mittens.
 Easier said than done with a wriggly child, but there are some great options out there.
 These ones have a long zip that extends near the thumb, and you can buy mitten clips to stop them getting lost.
 We find ski mittens the best type for playing in the snow, and have found cheap pairs at Aldi and Lidl.
 Carrying a spare pair is always a good idea too, in case one gets wet.

 Switch wellies for snowboots, or buy snuggly welly liners.
 An extra layer really help little ones get through a winter walk.
-This year we got them from Sainsbury’s but have also bought from Asda in the past.
+This year we got them from Sainsbury’s but have also bought from Asda in the past, and the Lidl ones that are lined and flash are big favourites!
 They are insulated, waterproof and the best bit, they stay on their feet!

 Use a pushchair cover.
 During a particularly horrendous winter, we invested in a Manito pushchair cover and it was amazing.
 It fits most pushchairs and our toddler felt like she was in a greenhouse and didn’t need to wear gloves or a hat.
 Every time we unzipped the cover to check on her, she was super cozy and warm.